os-guy-original/Material3-App-List/README.md

 - **(MDY)** Apps that have both Material 3 and Material You theming.

 ⛔ Some indicators might be wrong as I interpreted if they're MD/MY/MYD or not by the screenshots.
-🔗 The provided links might be from GitHub, GitLab, Play Store, F-Droid, Telegram and Official website of the app.
+🔗 The provided links might be from GitHub, GitLab, Play Store, F-Droid, Telegram or Official website of the app.

 # 💎 Hall Of Fame
 ### 🏆 Best Implementation of Material You